QuantEcon/lecture-source-py/source/rst/matsuyama.rst

 Time Series of Firm Measures
 ----------------------------

-We write a short function below that exploits the preceding code and plots two time series
+We write a short function below that exploits the preceding code and plots two time series.

-Each time series gives the dynamics for the two countries
+Each time series gives the dynamics for the two countries.

-The time series share parameters but differ in their initial condition
+The time series share parameters but differ in their initial condition.

 Here's the function

 .. literalinclude:: /_static/lecture_specific/matsuyama/sim_time_series.py

-In the first case, innovation in the two countries does not synchronize
+In the first case, innovation in the two countries does not synchronize.

-In the second case, different initial conditions are chosen, and the cycles become synchronized
+In the second case, different initial conditions are chosen, and the cycles become synchronized.

 Basin of Attraction
 -----------------------

-Next, let's study the initial conditions that lead to synchronized cycles more systematically
+Next, let's study the initial conditions that lead to synchronized cycles more systematically.

-We generate time series from a large collection of different initial conditions and mark those conditions with different colors according to whether synchronization occurs or not
+We generate time series from a large collection of different initial conditions and mark those conditions with different colors according to whether synchronization occurs or not.

-The next display shows exactly this for four different parameterizations (one for each subfigure)
+The next display shows exactly this for four different parameterizations (one for each subfigure).

-Dark colors indicate synchronization, while light colors indicate failure to synchronize
+Dark colors indicate synchronization, while light colors indicate failure to synchronize.

 .. _matsrep:

 .. figure:: /_static/lecture_specific/matsuyama/matsuyama_14.png

-As you can see, larger values of :math:`\rho` translate to more synchronization
+As you can see, larger values of :math:`\rho` translate to more synchronization.

-You are asked to replicate this figure in the exercises
+You are asked to replicate this figure in the exercises.

-In the solution to the exercises, you'll also find a figure with sliders, allowing you to experiment with different parameters
+In the solution to the exercises, you'll also find a figure with sliders, allowing you to experiment with different parameters.

 Here's one snapshot from the interactive figure